deepopinion/anls_star_metric/README.md

 - `String`: To compare strings against each other using the normalized Levenshtein similarity.
 - `None`: Sometimes questions are not answerable.
 With this type it can be checked, whether the model does not answer.
 Any answer other than None will be penalized.
 - `Tuple`: Compare the given answer with each element in the tuple and select the element that produces the maximum ANLS* score.
 This is also provided by the classical ANLS metric.
 - `List`: Sometimes it is required to information in the form of lists from a document.
 For example, extracting all purchased items found in an invoice.
 While the order is not important, the list should contain all items.
 Note that the same item can occur multiple times in lists.
-Hungarian matching \citep{hungarian_matching} is used to compare the ground truth and the predicted list against each other.
-Both missing elements as well as hallucinated elements are penalized as introduced by \citep{anlsl}.
+Hungarian matching is used to compare the ground truth and the predicted list against each other.
+Both missing elements as well as hallucinated elements are penalized as previously introduced.
 - `Dict`: For document information extraction it is usually required to extract key-value pairs.
 For example, when extracting the date and total value from an invoice.
 Missing keys as well as hallucinated keys are penalized.

 ## Benchmarks